blopit/Mantra-Demo/DATABASE.md

 2. **Production**: Uses PostgreSQL/Supabase by default, but can fall back to SQLite
 3. **Testing**: Always uses an in-memory SQLite database

+## Standardized Database Usage

+The application now uses a single, standardized database file:

+- **Development**: `mantra.db` (SQLite)
+- **Production**: PostgreSQL/Supabase database specified by `DATABASE_URL`
+- **Testing**: In-memory SQLite database

+This standardization ensures that all components of the application use the same database, avoiding data fragmentation and inconsistency.

 ## Configuration

 Database configuration is managed through environment variables in the `.env` file: